sebastien-plutniak/open-archeocsean/README.md

 # Licenses

-The code (in R language) is distributed under a GPL-3.0 license.
+The code (R language) is distributed under a GPL-3.0 license.
 The dataset is distributed under a CC-BY4.0 license.